jlelong/vscode-latex-basics/README.md

 | `sympycode`, `sympyverbatim`, `sympyblock`, `sympyconcode`, `sympyconsole`, `sympyconverbatim`                 | Python    |

 The starred version of the environments are also recognized.

+On top of that, any other environments whose name ends with `code` is considered as pure verbatim.

 ## Internal only languages